 A trail or circuit is called Eulerian if exactly one from each pair of edges appears.
 Our example graph has no Eulerian path or circuit.
 We've seen that there are 30 edges and no circuit can be of length greater than 24.
 A slight modification of the argument which showed that also tells us that no path has length greater than 25.
 To get an example we therefore need to look at a different graph.
-The one in the accompanying figure will work.
+Our bipartite graph example will work.
+This is a regular graph with 12 vertices, each of degree 6.
+There are therefore 36 pairs of edges, so a circuit of length 36 must be Eulerian.
+One such example is the graph which visits the vertices abcd, cadb, acdb, abcd, abcd, abdc, bcaa, acbd, adbc, adbc, adbc, bcda, acbd, adbc, bcaa, acbd, adbc, bcda, acbd, adbc, bcad, adbc, b